ronrothjr/The-Threads-of-Becoming/about.md

 ## **If you're Philosophically Curious...**

-Why Threads?
-And how do they work together?

 ### **[Process Thought: A Universal Primer](process-thought.md)**

 This provides the philosophical grounding for the "becoming" promise built into the Threads of Becoming.